-Upstreams are configured in Bytesafe on the Registry page for a specific registry.
+Upstreams are configured in Bytesafe on the Upstreams tab for a specific registry.

-Upstreams are registry specific, i.e. they are not shared between registries.
+Upstreams are registry specific (not shared between registries).
 Allowing users to configure different upstream setups for different scenarios.

-On the upstreams page additional upstreams can be added to a registry, or existing deleted or edited.
+On the upstreams page additional upstreams can be added to a registry.

-For a Bytesafe registry with more than one configured upstream, the priority of those upstreams affect how the information is fetched by Bytesafe.
+For a Bytesafe registry with more than one configured upstream, the priority of upstreams affect how information/packages are fetched by Bytesafe.

 When a request for available package versions is passed from a registry to an upstream, all upstreams will be searched for the requested information.
-But in cases where more than one registry contains the requested version the package will be pulled from the one with the highest priority.
+But when more than one upstream contains the requested version, the package will be pulled from the one with the highest priority.

-This is beneficial if one of your upstreams always should take precedence over another.
+This allows configurations where one upstreams always should take precedence over another.

 Different kinds of upstreams

 Using the public npm registry (registry.npmjs.org) as an upstream is a very common use case.
 As such it comes pre-configured as a drop-down option when adding upstreams.